8 Top Arrondissements to Stay in Paris for First Time Visitors

 It’s a really beautiful area, with some of the most gorgeous buildings and hotels in Paris.

-This is also one of the most convenient areas to be on as far as metro access goes.
-Metro line 1 runs from the Arc de Triomphe straight through this arrondissement and beyond (essentially following the line of the river) – hitting many main tourist attractions and providing some really easy and convenient transfer points to other areas of the city.
+This is also one of the most convenient areas to be in as far as metro access goes.
+Metro line 1 runs from the Arc de Triomphe straight through this arrondissement and beyond (essentially following the line of the river), hitting many main tourist attractions and providing some really easy and convenient transfer points to other areas of the city.

 Of course, being in a central and popular location does come at a cost – generally hotels are a bit more expensive in this arrondissement, and this area does see a lot of tourism.